Improving prescribing support materials

 In February 2011, Sir Ian Carruthers, Chief Executive of NHS South West and Jeremy Hughes, Chief Executive of the Alzheimer’s Society, wrote to SHA Chief Executives to invite them to adapt four recommendations to drive down inappropriate prescribing antipsychotic medication and providing alternative ways of working and interventions that improve the safety, quality of life and outcomes for people with dementia.

-- Download the letter (MS Word 124 KB)
+- (MS Word 124 KB)

 The recommendations include: